tauor/NC-news/README.md

 The api includes:
 * Search system for articles/topics/users/comments
 * comment system for articles
-* votig system for articles.
+* voting system for articles.

 ## Hosted using heroku
 [Link to hosted version of Toms NC-News](https://tomnews.herokuapp.com/api)